- Article

 B. Live Broadcasting

-Broadcast control room : Tools for broadcast control room , including players, audio and video mixers etc.
+Broadcast control room : Tools for broadcast control room , including players, audio and video mixers , video router modules etc.

 Live Streaming Platforms: Tools for live broadcasting events, including software/hardware encoders and social media platforms.